broepke/deadpool-api/docs/iam-permissions.md

 1. Go to the AWS IAM Console
 2. Find the role "Deadpool-app-role-3xfmpboz"
-3. Add a new inline policy or attach the AWS managed policy "AWSLambdaSNSPublishPolicyExecute"
-4. If creating an inline policy, use the SNS permissions JSON above
+3. Add or update the DynamoDB inline policy with the permissions JSON above
+4. For SNS permissions, either:
+   - Add a new inline policy, or
+   - Attach the AWS managed policy "AWSLambdaSNSPublishPolicyExecute"
 5. Save the changes

 ## Notes
 - The `sns:Publish` permission with Resource "*" is required for sending SMS messages directly to phone numbers
 - The specific Topic ARN permissions are needed for managing notification subscriptions
 - Consider using AWS Organizations SCPs or resource-based policies for additional security controls
+- The `dynamodb:BatchGetItem` permission is required for optimized batch operations